Battle of Kobrin: Aftermath

 According to the report of Tormasov, up to 2,000 Saxons were killed, 2 generals were captured, including Klengel himself, 76 officers and 2,382 lower ranks, 2 battalion banners, 2 standards and 8 guns were captured.
 The losses of the Russian army amounted to 77 people killed and 181 wounded.

 The Russian Tsar generously noted the first major victory in the French invasion of Russia.
 Tormasov received the Order of St. George of the 2nd degree and 50 thousand rubles, count Lambert received a golden sword with the inscription "For Bravery", decorated with diamonds.
 Also the Order of St. George of the 4th degree was awarded to the commander of the 13th Jaeger Regiment, Major Izbashi.

 On the day of the defeat of the Saxon brigade in Kobryn in the main direction, the 1st Russian army retreated from Napoleon forces to Smolensk after heavy rearguard battles near Vitebsk.

-Reynier didn't reach 25 kilometers to Kobryn.
+Reynier did not reach 25 km to Kobryn.
 Upon learning of the defeat of his brigade, he began to retreat north to Slonim, pursued by the detachments of Tormasov.
 Schwarzenberg with the consent of Napoleon turned to the help the 7th Corps of Reynier.
 Thus Tormasov's army pulled on itself a powerful Schwarzenberg's forces, weakened the French troops in the Moscow direction.

 On 12 August the combined forces of Schwarzenberg and Reynier attacked under Gorodechno (slightly north of Kobryn) Tormasov's forces estimated by Prince Vyazemsky of 16,000 soldiers.
 The Russians lost up to 1,200 soldiers and by September retreated south to Lutsk, fortifying themselves on the eastern bank of the Styr River.

 With the approach in mid-September 1812 of the Chichagov's Danube army Tormasov gained superiority over the Schwarzenberg and on 23 September went on the offensive.